HANNAH’S PROMISE INTERNATIONAL AID

 improve children’s futures and change communities without your prayers, the

-time you volunteer and the funding you provide for these high impact social
+time you volunteer and the funding you provide for our social

 program activities.
-In 2016 Hannah’s Promise International Aid continued to
+Hannah’s Promise International Aid continues to

-bring top doctors in their fields- urology surgery, neurosurgery and digestive surgery, to teach and provide clinical training
+bring top medical experts in their fields to teach and provide clinical training

 to Vietnamese doctors.
 This capacity building activity has a long lasting